 - (c) Corporate Opportunities.
 Directors shall make business opportunities relating to the Company's business available to the Company before pursuing the opportunity for the director's own or another's account. - (d) Stock Ownership Guidelines.
 The Board believes that directors should be stockholders and have a financial stake in the Company.
-In accordance with this principle, the Board has established stock ownership guidelines for non-employee directors that each non-employee director should beneficially own shares of Company common stock valued at five times such director's annual retainer by the later to occur of (a) October 30, 2022 and (b) five years from the date of such director's election to the Board.
+In accordance with this principle, the Board has established stock ownership guidelines for non-employee directors that each non-employee director should beneficially own shares of Company common stock valued at five times such director's annual retainer by five years from the date of such director's election to the Board.